lilanga96/Lilanga96/README.md

 I am an introverted person, I find solace in sunsets,sunrise,rain and the ocean.

-below are some of the projects that I worked on:
+below are some of the projects that I worked on:1. https://github.com/lilanga96/Kitchen-app
+                                                2.

 <!--